actions/github-script/README.md

             console.log(require(scriptPath)({context}))
 ```

-And then export a function from your script:
+And then export a function from your module:

 ```javascript
 module.exports = ({context}) => {